blockending/jiraclient/README.md

 ## Configuration

-Environment specific configuration files are used:
+The sample console app uses environment specific configuration files:

-- `appsettings.Development.json` – points the client at the local Mountebank mock (`http://localhost:4545`).
+- `appsettings.Development.json` – points the Jira client at the local mock service (`http://localhost:4545`).
-- `appsettings.Production.json` – example production URL placeholder.
+- `appsettings.Production.json` – example production values.

-Both files expose a `Jira:BaseUrl` setting that the library reads via dependency injection.
+Each file contains a `Jira` section with the base URL and OAuth settings and a `Mappings` section used by `DynamicMappingService` to translate the raw API models into a unified shape.
+Values can also be supplied via environment variables when running the application.

 ## Configuring Authentication